Tilapiatsu/blender-Universal_Multi_Importer/README.md

 ### v2.0 : Support for 4.0+

+### v2.0 : Unified and Improved Import Window UX

+### v2.0 : Save and Load Import Presets

+### v2.0 : Support for drag and drop import ( Blender 4.1 only )
+Drag and drop multiple files in 3D viewport to import all the files at once and place the imported objects in current collection.
+Dropping in a collection of the outliner will place the imported objects in the collection under the cursor.

 ### v1.0 : Import any number of suported formats
 Just click on `File`>`Import`>`Universal Multi Importer Files`, select the files and clic on `Import ALL`,  and the addon will take care of using the proper import command.